 WHO WE ARE

-The Oxbow Gallery at 273 Pleasant Street in Northampton is a not-for-profit artist cooperative comprised of 44 members: 13 full, 16 sitting, 12 shared, 2 associate, and 1 honorary member.
+The gallery is a not-for-profit artist cooperative comprised of 44 members: 13 full, 16 sitting, 12 shared, 2 associate, and 1 honorary member.

 Members pay annual dues in exchange for which they have a solo show in the front and back gallery within a 3 year cycle.
 Members also have opportunities to participate in at least one, sometimes, two, group shows a year.
 All members are expected to pitch in to help run the Oxbow.